Insurance Bureau of Canada

 The Insurance Bureau of Canada (IBC; Bureau d'assurance du Canada) is a trade association representing home, auto, and business insurance companies in Canada.
 Established in 1964, it promotes and lobbies for the insurance industry to governments and the general public.

-IBC member companies represent 90 percent of the Canadian property and casualty (P&C) insurance market.
+IBC member companies represent 90% of the Canadian property and casualty (P&C) insurance market.
+Its member companies represent the vast majority of the Canadian property and casualty (P&C) insurance market.